ngs-docs/angus/bcl2fastq.rst

 Install bcl2fastq
 =================

-Go to AWS and start a Red Hat Linux m4.large instance and login:
+Go to AWS and start a Red Hat Linux m4.large instance, with 500 GB volume attached and login:

 .. code::